statisticsnorway/ssb-timeseries/README.md

 See notebook files and tests, `demo.ipynb` and `tests/test_*.py` for examples of usage, and what works and in some cases what does not.

 Note that
- * The library *should* be platform independent, but has been developed and tested mainly in a Linux environment.
+ * The library is constructed to be platform independent, but top priority is making it work in  a Linux environment.
-~~ * the solution relies on env vars  TIMESERIES_ROOT and LOG_LOCATION being set.
-They *must* be set if `/home/jovyan/sample-data` is not reachable, but *should* be set anyway.~~
+* Install by way of `poetry add ssb_timeseries`.
+* The library should work out of the box with default settings.
+Note that the defaults are for local testing, ie not be suitable for the production setting.
-* The environment variable TIMESERIES_CONFIG is expected to to point to a JSON file with configurations.
+* To apply custom settings: The environment variable TIMESERIES_CONFIG should point to a JSON file with configurations.
-* The command `poetry run timeseries-config home` can be run from a terminal in order to create the environment variable and a file with default configurations in the home directory, ie `/home/jovyan` in the Jupyter environment (or the equivalent running locally).
+* The command `poetry run timeseries-config <...>` can be run from a terminal in order to shift between defauls.
+ * Run `poetry run timeseries-config home` to create the environment variable and a file with default configurations in the home directory, ie `/home/jovyan` in the Jupyter environment (or the equivalent running elsewhere.
 * The similar `poetry run timeseries-config gcs` will put configurations and logs in the home directory and time series data in a shared bucket `gs://ssb-prod-dapla-felles-data-delt/poc-tidsserier`.
 * With the environment variable set and the configuration in place `poetry run pytest` should succeed.
-* That is, if the code is on the python path.
-A little bit down the road, we aim to make the library available on PyPi and installable by way of `poetry add <...>`.
-Till then, you will need to clone this repo and make sure the code is visible to your project.

 While the library is in a workable state and should work both locally and in JupyterLab, it is still in an exploratory phase.
 There is a risk that fundamental choices are reversed and breaking changes introduced.